-However, if the operator decides to apply again for free allocation in a later allocation phase, he has to ensure that he has the relevant monitoring methodology in place in order to determine the required baseline data.
-For timing of the MMP submission please see section 5.3.1
+However, if the operator decides to subsequently apply again for free allocation in a later allocation phase, it has to ensure that it has the relevant monitoring methodology in place in order to determine the required baseline data.
+For timing of the MMP submission please see section 5.3.1.

-2.3.4 Mergers and splits
+2.2.4 Mergers and splits

 If you operate an installation emerging from a merger or a split of other installations, you will have to ensure that the same data is reported as the former installations would have reported (i.e. the sum of previous activity levels must be identical to the sum of the later activity levels, etc.).
-This can usually be ensured by doing an analogous merger or split of the monitoring methodology plan, such that the methods of merging or splitting data sets are clearly described.
+This can usually be ensured by doing an analogous merger or split of the MMP, such that the methods of merging or splitting data sets are clearly described.
+See GD 10 for further details.